yoavram/Plato/README.md

 6. Start a local web server in the `public` folder: `cd public & python -m SimpleHTTPServer 8080`
 6. Run the tests: `nosetests`.

+Testing is currently only done on Windows 7 with latest Chrome (but see issue #6).

 ## Acknowledgments

 - [Brian Connelly](https://github.com/briandconnelly) for suggestions and testing
 - [BrowserStack](http://www.browserstack.com), a cross-browser testing tool on a cloud infrastructure of desktop and mobile browsers.
+Used for manual testing on other platforms and browsers.
+- [Tavis](https://travis-ci.org/yoavram/Plato) and [SauceLabs](https://saucelabs.com) used for continuous integration and automatic testing.

 ## License